Dirty Sexy Money (song)

-"Dirty Sexy Money" is a song by French music producer David Guetta and Dutch music producer Afrojack, featuring guest vocals from English singer Charli XCX and American hip hop recording artist French Montana.
+"Dirty Sexy Money" is a song by French DJ and record producer David Guetta and Dutch DJ and music producer Afrojack featuring British singer Charli XCX and American rapper French Montana.
 It was released on 3 November 2017 as a bonus track from Guetta's seventh studio album, 7 (2018).
-Noonie Bao and A. G. Cook assisted the artists in writing the song, with production handled by Guetta, Afrojack and American music producer Skrillex.
+Noonie Bao and A. G. Cook assisted the artists in writing the song with Skrillex being listed as a co-producer.

 Background

 The song premiered during Guetta's final performance at the Amsterdam Dance Event, when Afrojack joined him on stage.
 It premiered on Zane Lowe's Beats 1 radio show.
 Lowe held a FaceTime call with Guetta and Charli XCX, in which Guetta regarded the song as "the record I've been trying to make all my life".
 Charli XCX said of the recording process: "I was in L.A. working in the studio on, like, a load of David tracks actually.
 We had kinda done like a couple of things that day and then I heard this track and I just, like, immediately connected with it.
 I was writing with Noonie Bao and AG Cook and the track just like immediately spoke to me.
 David came down to the studio and we kinda, like, connected on this song so hard.
 It just made me wanna party straight away."

 Dutch neo-pop artist Selwyn Senatori, who created the song's artwork, talked about how he encountered Guetta: "David and I met through producer Giorgio Tuinfort.
 During ADE, I invited him to my studio, and the idea of cooperation arose because he was very impressed with what he saw there.
 I applied my contemporary art to Dirty Sexy Money and for this I consciously chose strong, clear shapes and a raw character.
 The result is a mix of pop, modern, retro and my own characteristic influences which goes perfectly with the mix of styles from David, Afrojack, Charli XCX and French Montana on the track."